jaaron/shades-controller/README.md

   * settings (x0): don't print this, it's just a master settings file included by the other scad files to ensure consistency.

+See the thingiverse page: https://www.thingiverse.com/thing:3014140 for pre-exported STL files.

 Configuring Controllers
 =======================